awslabs/ec2-spot-workshops/content/rendering-with-batch/batch/compute_environment.md

 EoF
 ```

-Lets explore the configuration parameters in the `computeResources` structure that differ from the previous Compute environment:
+Let's explore the configuration parameters in the `computeResources` structure that differ from the previous Compute environment:

 - **type**: specifies the compute resource type to use.
 This compute environment will use On-demand instances, hence the `EC2` value.
 The other possible values are `SPOT`, `FARGATE` and `FARGATE_SPOT`.
 - **allocationStrategy**: the allocation strategy to use for the compute resource if not enough instances of the best fitting instance type can be allocated.
 By specifying `BEST_FIT_PROGRESSIVE`, AWS Batch selects an instance type that best fits the needs of the jobs with a preference for the lowest-cost instance type.